How you can get free Krispy Kreme donuts for a year

 The doughnut chain is celebrating its 85th birthday by giving away birthday cards good for one dozen free Original Glazed® Doughnuts for a year.
 The promotion is good for one dozen free doughnuts a month through June of 2023.

-The cards will be given to 8,500 guests each day from Monday, July 11 to Thursday, July 14.
+The cards will be given to 8,500 guests each day from July 11-14.
 According to Krispy Kreme, the winning customers will be randomly selected at participating stores.

 On Friday, July 15, anyone will be able to buy an Original Glazed dozen for just 85 cents with the purchase of a regularly priced dozen.